 To alleviate the risks associated with peanut production plant several varieties instead of only one each year.
 A good source of information regarding selection of the best Virginia market type peanut varieties is the Peanut Variety and Quality Evaluation (PVQE) program.
 The results of multi-location tests within this program are updated every year and available at http://pubs.ext.vt.edu/category/crops.html.
-Hard copies of the results are also available and, if you do not receive a copy, email Dr. Joseph Oakes, Research Associate in my program, at jcoakes@vt.edu to be included on the mailing list.
+Hard copies of the results are also available through the VCE Extension Offices and Extension Agents.